apache/cordova-docs/docs/en/edge/cordova/storage/storage.opendatabase.md

 openDatabase
 ===============

-Returns a new Database object.
+Returns a new `Database` object.

     var dbShell = window.openDatabase(database_name, database_version, database_displayname, database_size);

 Description
 -----------

-window.openDatabase returns a new Database object.

-This method will create a new SQL Lite Database and return a Database object.
-Use the Database Object to manipulate the data.
+The method creates a new SQL Lite Database and returns a `Database` object that allows manipulation of the data.

 Supported Platforms
 -------------------